“Map out your future, but do it in pencil. The road ahead is as long as you make it. Make it worth the trip.”John Bon Jovi

 She experimented with Mica as a medium in her work, which gives her artwork a special inner glow.
 I found that looking at her maps and looking at her fine art, there are some dynamic similarities.
 The top work is an abstract image with oils and mica.
 The bottom work is a map of the Battle of Bunker Hill.
-Have your students think about the elements and principles of art as you compare values, lines, shape, and unity in both of these works.
-If you didn’t know the artist’s name for each piece, ask your students if they could you guess that the same person made them?
+Have your students think about the elements and principles of art as you compare values, lines, shapes, and unity in both of these works.
+If you don’t know the artist’s name for each piece, ask your students if they could guess the same person who made them?

 Memory Map Art Lesson